phpdevcommunity/essential-framework/framework-doc/configuration.md

 ### `container` Closure

 Here, you define the creation of the dependency injection container.
-By default, the framework uses the "DevCoder\DependencyInjection\Container" class from the "devcoder-xyz/php-dependency-injection" library.
+By default, the framework uses the "PhpDevCommunity\DependencyInjection\Container" class from the "phpdevcommunity/php-dependency-injection" library.
 This container is responsible for managing and providing instances of various services and dependencies throughout your application.

 You have the flexibility to customize this closure to use a different container implementation or to add your container configuration.
 For instance, if you wish to use PHP-DI as your container, you can modify it.